-Leela and a Time Lady roam about in the wilderness outside, where they meet a group of barbarian Gallifreyans (not part of the Time Lord houses) who are really quite bad at being barbarians.
+Leela and a really overqualified Time Lady named Rodan roam about in the wilderness outside, where they meet a group of Outsiders, barbarian Gallifreyans (not part of the Time Lord houses) who are really quite bad at being barbarians.

 Naturally, there are wheels within wheels, and the Vardan menace is defeated — with two episodes left in the season.
 Wait... the cheers have stopped.
 What the...
 Uh oh, Sontarans!
-Cue a wild goose chase inside the TARDIS, which gives us quite an extensive view of the interior, its gardens (giant carnivorous plants and everything) as well as its fabled swimming pool.
+Kelner quickly sides with the Sontarans and helps them follow the Doctor into the TARDIS.
+Cue a wild goose chase inside, which gives us quite an extensive view of the interior, its gardens (giant carnivorous plants and everything) as well as its fabled swimming pool.

 - Batman Grabs a Gun: The normally firearms-averse and technically pacifist Doctor has a forbidden Time Lord weapon constructed for him, and uses it on Stor when he's about to destroy Gallifrey's source of power.

 - BBC Quarry: Forget the descriptions of silver trees, auburn skies and crimson grass; Gallifrey's nature actually looks like a sand quarry!

 - Big Bad: Commander Stor.
 He doesn't turn up until two thirds of the way through but was apparently manipulating events from behind the scenes until then.